-The most recent audit of the MHARMB's drinking water risk management plan was during April 2018.
-The MHARMBs Drinking Water Quality Risk Management Plan was found to comply with the obligations of section 7(1) of the Act.
+The most recent audit of the RMB's drinking water risk management plan was during April 2018.
+The RMB's Drinking Water Quality Risk Management Plan was found to comply with the obligations of section 7(1) of the Act.
 The following opportunities for improvement were put forward by the auditor.

 - 1. Two of the old water storage tanks have reached the end of their economic life.
 Best practice is to replace them with concrete tanks with increased capacity. - 2.
 SMS alarms for water tanks. - 3.
 The project to replace the rising main is a high priority.
-It is very important to budget for proactive replacement - 4.
+It is very important to budget for proactive replacement. - 4.
 It is encouraging to note that there are some upgrades of the chlorine-dosing unit scheduled.
-Suggest manufacturer further develop and revisit the chemical dosing configuration, to improve it when there are lower water flows. - 5.
+Suggest manufacturer further develop and revisit the chemical dosing configuration, to improve it when there are low water flows. - 5.
 Installation of record cupboard and equipment cupboards in the UV and pumphouse work area. - 6.
-It is very encouraging to note the further development of onsite inspection record sheets and that they are kept next to each relevant work area.
+It is very encouraging to note the further development of onsite inspection record sheets and that they are kept next to each relevant area.
 Suggest that further training of operators to properly complete inspection record sheets is undertaken. - 7.
 It is encouraging to note that drones are under review for inspection of catchments. - 8.
 For your sampling taps, suggest considering a yearly audit, and replacement where required.

-Status of OFI's
+Status of OFI's:

-OFI 1 - Both tanks now de-commissioned.
+OFI 1- Both tanks are now de-commissioned.
 Listed on Infrastructure Asset Management and Recurrent Maintenance spreadsheet as "Proposed".
 Preliminary planning commenced for replacement tank and associated works to provide increased storage.

-OFI 2 - Listed on Infrastructure Asset Management and Recurrent Maintenance spreadsheet as "Proposed"
+OFI 2- Listed on Infrastructure Asset Management and Recurrent Maintenance spreadsheet as "Proposed".

-OFI 3 - Staged replacement is on-going.
-Stage 3 major capital works scheduled for commencement November 2019
+OFI 3- Staged replacement is on-going.
+Stage 3 major capital works have been delayed, scheduled for commencement November 2020.

+OFI 4- In progress, initial contact with manufacturer made.

+OFI 5- Completed - Record cupboard and equipment cupboards have been installed in the UV and pumphouse work area.

-- OFI 4 In progress. - OFI 5 Proposed purchase in 2020 Asset Management and Maintenance budget. - OFI 6 Ongoing administrative review and improvement process. - OFI 7 Proposed drone purchase postponed.
+OFI 6- Ongoing administrative review and improvement process.

+OFI 7- Proposed drone purchase postponed.

-OFI 8 - Additional sampling points, upgrades and improvements Listed on Infrastructure Asset Management and Recurrent Maintenance spreadsheet as "Proposed"
+OFI 8- Additional sampling points, upgrades and improvements listed on Infrastructure Asset Management and Recurrent Maintenance spreadsheet as "Proposed".

-The MHARMB are committed to the ongoing review and improvement of the Mt Hotham Potable Water System.
-The MHARMB risk management process has prioritised the staged replacement of the Rising Main over the next three years as its highest priority Capital Works Project.
-Further staged replacement works scheduled to commence November 2019.
+The RMB is committed to the ongoing review and improvement of the Mt Hotham Drinking Water System.
+The RMB risk management process has prioritised the staged replacement of the Rising Main over the next three years as its highest priority Capital Works Project.
+Further staged replacement works scheduled to commence November 2020.